Control Your Robot: A Unified System for Robot Control and Policy Deployment: experiment

 \subsection{Implementation Details and Task Description}

-We conducted experiments on real-world robotic platforms, including both single-arm and dual-arm systems, across four representative manipulation tasks (see Fig.~\ref{fig:task} for real-world demonstrations).
-The single-arm robotic system consists of a slave Dr ALOHA arm and a master AigleX piper arm.
-The slave arm is equipped with a wrist-mounted camera and a global camera, together forming a single-arm teleoperation system.
-The dual-arm robotic system consists of two Y1 ALOHA arms configured in a master–slave integrated manner.
+We conducted experiments on real-world robotic platforms, including both single-arm and dual-arm systems, across four representative manipulation tasks (see Fig.~\ref{fig:data} for real-world demonstrations).
+The single-arm robotic system consists of a slave DR-ALOHA arm and a master AGILEX-PIPER-ALOHA The slave arm is equipped with a wrist-mounted camera and a global camera, together forming a single-arm teleoperation system.
+The dual-arm robotic system consists of two IMETA-Y1-ALOHA arms configured in a master–slave integrated manner.
 Each arm is equipped with a wrist-mounted camera, and a shared global camera is positioned between the two arms, together forming a tabletop dual-arm teleoperation system.

 All sensor data and robot state information were collected at 30 Hz.
-For policy learning, we employed ACT (a widely used imitation learning algorithm) and PI (an advanced vision-language-action model).
+For policy learning, we employed ACT (a widely used imitation learning algorithm) and PI0 (an advanced vision-language-action model).
 For ACT training, we used the AdamW optimizer for 60k iterations.
 For PI fine-tuning, we applied a cosine learning rate scheduler for 30k iterations.
 Unless otherwise specified, all experiments were evaluated over 50 test trials for success rate.
-Our method was assessed on a diverse set of tasks, each designed to test distinct robotic skill sets: \begin{itemize} \item \textbf{Put Cup Cabinet}: A hinge-based manipulation task in which the robot pulls open a sliding drawer, places a cup inside, and closes the drawer. \item \textbf{Stack Bowls Three}: A high-precision, long-horizon manipulation task that requires the model to accurately stack three bowls in the center of the workspace, following a strict order: right before left, and near before far. \end{itemize}
+Our method was assessed on a diverse set of tasks, each designed to test distinct robotic skill sets: \begin{itemize} \item \textbf{Place Can Pot}: A spatial coordination task where the robot moves a sauce can from the table to a precise position next to the pot, requiring accurate placement and smooth motion control. \item \textbf{Pick Dual Bottles}: A dual-arm coordination task where each arm grasps a separate drink bottle simultaneously, emphasizing balance, synchronization, and grasp stability. \item \textbf{Put Cup Cabinet}: A hinge-based manipulation task in which the robot pulls open a sliding drawer, places a cup inside, and closes the drawer. \item \textbf{Stack Two Bowls}: A high-precision, long-horizon manipulation task that requires the model to accurately stack three bowls in the center of the workspace, following a strict order: right before left, and near before far. \end{itemize}

 Representative examples of each task are illustrated in the accompanying figures.